gvarnavi/generative-art-iap/README.md

 2. Ease of prototyping (and learning) code
 3. Built-in (high-level) visualization functions

+However, the two do have their differences: Mathematica enables fast prototyping, with many sophisticated, built-in routines.
+Python will require more hands-on implementation; however, this also allows for a deeper understanding of the underlying algorithms.

-Note that we'll try and provide *most* of the content in both Mathematica(.nb) and Jupyter(.ipynb) notebooks, and you can choose to follow along in either.
+Note that we'll try and provide *most* of the content in both Mathematica(.nb) and Jupyter(.ipynb) notebooks; while we'll alternate presenting certain concepts in Mathematica and others in Python, you will have the corresponding notebook in the other language for reference.
 Please plan to bring a laptop to class and install the software beforehand.

 ### Installation instructions (Wolfram Language)
 If you're an MIT student, you can get a free student license for Mathematica following IST's instructions here: https://ist.mit.edu/mathematica/desktop.